breakside/JSKit/Documentation/Code/Foundation/Binding.md

 fourth argument (`options`) of `bind()` to pass a value transformer that turns `null` into `false` and anything else into `true`.

-`JSKit` comes with a few standard value transformers:
+`Foundation` comes with a few standard value transformers:

 * `JSIsNullValueTransformer`
 * `JSIsNotNullValueTransformer`